hzhang-7/AC215_InstaCap/README.md

-### Deploying LLaMA and BLIP on vertex AI with a Custom Docker Container
+## Deploying LLaMA and BLIP on vertex AI with a Custom Docker Container

-#### Build and tag Docker image using custom container
+We took the following steps to deploy LLaMA and BLIP on vertex AI with a Custom Docker Container

 ```
 [project_name]: ac215-project-398320